woooojng/data_assimilation/README.md

 ```
 ## Usage

-### Train the model at clonned directory in terminal:
+### Use Spectral method for the model at clonned directory in terminal:

 ```bash
 python3 spectral_video.py